 “Events took us from the comfort of our drawing rooms onto the streets to defend nature, trees, the widening of Canal Road, mechanization of transportation resulting in the Lahore Bachao movement.
 We struggled for the cause, from spreading public awareness to demonstrations up to fighting legal battles in the courts.
 We succeeded in the Supreme Court, which ordered the Punjab government to enact the conservation law to preserve our natural heritage as an environmental asset that is the Lahore Canal.
 However, we also failed because as we speak outside my door on the canal the devastation continues, despite the law enacted by the Punjab assembly, they go on destroying it.”

-Fatima Arif is Sr Officer Social Media, WWF-Pakistan.
+Fatima Arif is Sr Officer Digital Media, WWF-Pakistan.